Da868/Workbook-Assignment-6-pg-63/README.md

 In conclusion, adding the new column to create a numerical value for male & female enabled me to add numerical information to the R-square value.

-Choosing to only have exercise, hours, gender_val R-Squared experienced an increase change by .001.
-Consequently, the change was not different from only utilizing exercise and hours.
+Choosing to only have exercise, hours, and gender_val converted the R-Squared outcome to experience a increase by .001.